2005 Atlantic hurricane season: Tropical Depression Ten

 Tropical Depression Ten formed between the Lesser Antilles and Cape Verde on August 13 from a tropical wave that entered the Atlantic five days earlier.
 The depression moved slowly westward in an environment of strong vertical shear.
 Some weather models predicted relaxing shear and intensification of the system; however, the hostile conditions ripped the system apart, causing the depression to degenerate into a remnant low, and the NHC discontinued advisories on August 14, when no organized deep convection remained.
 The remnants of Tropical Depression Ten continued drifting northwestward, before degenerating further into a tropical wave north of the Leeward Islands, on August 18.
 Soon afterward, the low-level and mid-level circulations split, with the mid-level circulation lagging behind to the east.
 The remnant low-level circulation continued westward, before dissipating near Cuba on August 21.
 Producing occasional bursts of convection, the mid-level remnant circulation eventually merged with another tropical wave, which later produced Hurricane Katrina, approaching from the east, on August 19.

 Tropical Storm Jose

-A tropical wave, plausibly the same that spawned Tropical Depression Ten nine days earlier, led to the formation of Tropical Depression Eleven over the Bay of Campeche on August 22.
-The depression strengthened into Tropical Storm Jose later that day and achieved a maximum strength of 60 mph.
-Jose made landfall in the Mexican state of Veracruz near the Laguna Verde Nuclear Power Station on August 23.
-The cyclone became more organized two hours before making landfall and was forming an eye, but its winds remained under hurricane strength.
-Jose rapidly weakened and soon dissipated as it moved inland over Mexico.
-Jose was the earliest 10th named storm until surpassed by Tropical Storm Josephine in 2020.
+A tropical depression developed in the Bay of Campeche on August 22, which quickly strengthened into Tropical Storm Jose.
+The storm reached a maximum strength of 60 mph.
+Jose made landfall in the Mexican state of Veracruz near the Laguna Verde Nuclear Power Station on August 23, and rapidly dissipated over land.
 While drenching Mexico's Gulf coast, Jose forced some 25,000 residents from their homes in Veracruz state and damaged at least 16,000 homes in the state.
 Jose killed 11 people in Veracruz and 5 in Oaxaca.
 Damage in Mexico totaled roughly $45 million.